SeldonIO/seldon-core/docs/wrappers/python.md

 # Packaging a python  model for seldon core
 In this guide, we illustrate the steps needed to wrap your own python  model in a docker image ready for deployment with seldon-core.
-The steps are general and can be used to package any model laodable through a python function (either a pure python function or python API function) for seldon wrappers.
+The steps are general and can be used to package any model that can be loaded in python (either via a pure python function or python API function) for seldon wrappers.

 ## Create a model folder

 Seldon python wrappers are designed to load a saved model and package it into a docker image.
-In order to use the wrappers, the loadable file containing your model need to be placed in a dedicated folder \<your_model_folder>.
+In order to use the wrappers, the loadable containing your model needs to be placed in a dedicated folder \<your_model_folder>.

 Here we illustrate the content of the ```keras_mnist``` model folder which can be found in [seldon-core-example/models/](link_to_github).
 In this example we have \<your_model_folder> = seldon-core-examples/models/keras_mnist.